Chinese information operations and information warfare: Definitions

 — Senior Colonel Wang Baocun and Li Fei of the Academy of Military Science, Beijing, 1995.

 A July 1998 conference held in San Diego, California, sponsored jointly by the RAND Center for Asia-Pacific Policy and the Taiwan-based Chinese Council of Advanced Policy Studies, brought together Chinese military analysts to discuss the "software" side of the PLA's modernization, including information warfare (IW).
 In his presentation, James C. Mulvenon stated: "Chinese writings clearly suggest that IW is a solely military subject, and as such, they draw inspiration primarily from U.S. military writings.
 The net result of this 'borrowing' is that many PLA authors' definitions of IW and IW concepts sound eerily familiar."

 In December 1999, Xie Guang, the then Vice Minister of Science & Technology and Industry for National Defence, defined IW as:

 IW in military sense means overall use of various types (of) information technologies, equipment and systems, particularly his command systems, to shake determination of enemy's policy makers and at the same time, the use of all the means possible to ensure that that one's own systems are not damaged or disturbed.

 In a strategic analysis paper for the Indian Institute for Defence Studies and Analyses written in 2006, Vinod Anand examines the definitions of Chinese Information Warfare.
 He notes that although Chinese understanding of IW was initially based on western concepts, it has increasingly moved towards evolving its own orientation.

 Background and characteristics

 China's interest in information warfare began after the United States victory in the first Gulf War (1990–1991).
-U.S. success was the result of information technologies and the total dominance it was able to provide in the battle space.
+U.S. success was the result of information technology and the total dominance it achieved in the battle space.
 From that point forward, the PLA began to seriously invest in and develop its own concepts of information warfare and what they mean to China.

 As a result of technological advancement, China has now entered an era where informationization can be applied to military domains.

 China's 2004 White Paper on National Defense outlines the importance of informationization.

 The PLA, aiming at building an informationalised force and winning an information war, deepens its reforms, dedicates itself to innovation, improves its quality and actively pushes forward the [Revolution in Military Affairs] with Chinese characteristics with informationalization at its core.